Program OverviewPrinter Friendly

 Centennial College's Developmental Services Worker program is highly regarded by established professionals, graduates, families, service agencies and people who have intellectual disabilities.

-The two-year offering falls under the School of Community and Health Studies umbrella and will offer a strong foundation in the field of Intellectual Disabilities.
-It will also ensure you are equipped with the critical skills and knowledge to start your career directly upon graduation.
+The two-year college diploma program falls under the School of Community and Health Studies and offers a strong foundation in the field of intellectual disabilities.
+As such, Developmental Services Worker courses ensure you are equipped with the critical skills and knowledge to start your career directly upon graduation.

-The program curriculum will reflect best practices, current and relevant knowledge, and address up-to-date issues.
-It will also emphasizes a deep understanding of:
+This health program's curriculum reflects best practices, current and relevant knowledge and addresses up-to-date issues.
+It emphasizes a deep understanding of:

-Helping people to fill valued social roles as a part of society, teaching and the provision of personal support will be among some of the skills you will develop.
-These skills will be applied through in-class, hands-on practice as well as field placement opportunities.
+Helping people to fill valued social roles as a part of society, teaching and the provision of personal support are among some of the skills you develop.
+These skills are applied through in-class hands-on practice as well as field placement opportunities.

 |Course Code||Course Title||Location|